Bartlit Beck LLP, Partner

-Lead trial counsel for Sabre in antitrust action relating to contract between U.S. Airway and Sabre concerning Sabre’s Global Distribution System.
+Lead trial counsel for Sabre in antitrust action relating to contracts between U.S. Airways (now American Airlines) and Sabre concerning Sabre’s Global Distribution System.
 U.S. Airways sought $1.4 billion in trebled damages.
-Won motions to dismiss monopolization and declaratory judgment claims.
 Won summary judgment on claim for injunctive relief and over 75% of Plaintiff's damages claim.
 Won $6 million costs/attorneys’ fees award.
-Two-month jury trial resulting in defense verdict on one claim and elimination of 99% of total damages Plaintiff had sought on second claim.
+After a ten-week jury trial, won defense verdict on one claim and elimination of 99% of total damages Plaintiff had sought on second claim.
 Also won denial of declaratory and injunctive relief.
 The Second Circuit subsequently vacated the jury’s liability finding and remanded the case for a new trial.
 Trial date pending.

 American Airlines v.
-Sabre Inc. (Tarrant County, TX, and N.D.
+Sabre (Tarrant County, TX, and N.D.
 Tex.)

 Trading Technologies International, Inc. v.
 SunGard (N.D.
 Ill.)